ENGAGEMENT

 You pay for hours worked, not outcomes delivered.
 The vendor takes no delivery risk; you take all of it.

 The model is honest in the sense that nobody pretends the vendor owns the outcome.
 It is also the worst-aligned of the common engagement models: the vendor’s incentive is to bill more hours, not to finish faster.
-Smart customers cap T&M engagements with a budget ceiling and a clear scope, which is essentially reinventing a Statement of Work without the legal teeth.
+Smart customers cap T&M engagements with a budget ceiling and a clear scope, which is essentially reinventing a fixed-price engagement without the legal teeth.

 Wavect uses T&M for exploratory engagements where the scope genuinely cannot be defined upfront.
 We do not use it as a default.
+The honest trade-off is real: T&M is genuinely the right model for open-ended research or unpredictable maintenance, where forcing a fixed scope would just make us pad the estimate or argue about “done”.
+The rule of thumb: use T&M when nobody can yet describe the deliverable, and switch to a retainer or an SoW the moment they can.
 If a vendor pushes you toward T&M for work that has a clear deliverable, they are pushing the risk onto you.

 // FAQ